john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 {% asset_img hello-world.jpg %}
 Boom!
 You've written your first program and it works like a charm!
 It's as simple as doing that and this must have taken you only less than 10 minutes.
 In your program, the programming language you use is called "JavaScript".
 You use the `console` object, call its `log` function, and pass the text "Hello, world!" to it.
 After you hit enter, the browser executed the code you've written, printed the message "Hello, world!" in the terminal.

-Take a break!
-Let's take a look at five uses of programming languages:
+Now all you need to do is take a look at five uses of programming languages.
+I'll explain the concept behind your code after you read it.

 | Purpose                                        | Language                                                      | Example                                                    |
 | ---------------------------------------------- | ------------------------------------------------------------- | ---------------------------------------------------------- |